MiczFlor/RPi-Jukebox-RFID/src/jukebox/components/controls/event_devices/README.rst

 Event devices are generic input devices that are exposed in ``/dev/input``.
 This includes USB peripherals (Keyboards, Controllers, Joysticks or Mouse) as well as potentially bluetooth devices.

+A specific usecase for this could be, if a Zero Delay Arcade USB Encoder is used to wire arcade buttons instead of using GPIO pins.

 The devices and their button mappings need to be mapped in the configuration file.

 Configuration